appium/appium-mac2-driver/README.md

 appium:arguments | Array of application command line arguments.
 This capability is only going to be applied if the application is not running on session startup. appium:environment | A dictionary of environment variables (name->value) that are going to be passed to the application under test on top of environment variables inherited from the parent process.
 This capability is only going to be applied if the application is not running on session startup. appium:skipAppKill | Whether to skip the termination of the application under test when the testing session quits. `false` by default.
-This capability is only going to be applied if `bundleId` is set.
+This capability is only going to be applied if `bundleId` is set. appium:prerun | An object containing either `script` or `command` key.
+The value of each key must be a valid AppleScript script or command to be executed prior to the Mac2Driver session startup.
+See [AppleScript commands execution](#applescript-commands-execution) for more details.
+Example: `{command: 'do shell script "echo hello"'}` appium:postrun | An object containing either `script` or `command` key.
+The value of each key must be a valid AppleScript script or command to be executed after Mac2Driver session is stopped.
+See [AppleScript commands execution](#applescript-commands-execution) for more details.

 ## Element Attributes